Bibliome/Alvis/README.md

 The Alvis suite has dedicated components:

-- [AlvisNLP](https://github.com/bibliome/alvisnlp), an automatic corpus processing engine that features a library with more than 50 processing modules: tokenization, POS-tagging, parsing, NER, machine-learning, etc.)
+- [AlvisNLP](https://bibliome.github.io/alvisnlp/), an automatic corpus processing engine that features a library with more than 50 processing modules: tokenization, POS-tagging, parsing, NER, machine-learning, etc.

-- [AlvisAE](https://github.com/bibliome/alvisae), an annotation editor for building training corpora for NER, entity normalization and relation extraction.
+- [AlvisAE](https://github.com/Bibliome/alvisae), an annotation editor for building training corpora for NER, entity normalization and relation extraction.

 - [AlvisIR](https://github.com/bibliome/alvisae), a semantic search engine builder.

+- [TyDI](https://forgemia.inra.fr/bibliome/tydi), a terminology and ontology editor.

-Alvis is developped by the [Bibliome team](http://maiage.jouy.inra.fr/?q=fr/bibliome/) at the French National Institute for Agriculture Research (INRA).
+Alvis is developped by the [Bibliome team](https://maiage.mathnum.inrae.fr/en/bibliome) at the French National Institute for Agriculture, Food and Environment ([INRAE](https://www.inrae.fr/en)).

-## Development stage

-The Alvis suite is in beta stage but stable enough to be used in production.

-The Alvis suite is part of [OpenMinTeD](https://openminted.eu) (H2020 EINFRA project) plateform.
-The roadmap includes a full integration of AlvisNLP, AlvisAE, and AlvisIR as components of OpenMinTeD.